iboss-ptk/terrain/README.md

 ## `terrain new NAME`

-create new dapp from template
+Create new dapp from template.

 ```
 USAGE